 You can take your search engine optimization one step further by optimizing your site for local searches.
 As many as 46% of searches on Google are looking for local information, and 97% of search engine users check the internet for local businesses.

 Using local SEO helps those looking for a local lawyer find you.
-One way to improve local SEO is to claim and optimize your Google My Business page.
+One way to improve local SEO is to claim and optimize your Google Business Profile.
 Fill out the information, add a description, and include pictures.
 You may also want to consider incorporating local keywords, which can help those conducting “near me” searches find you more easily.

 3. Craft Beneficial Content